Acodei Data Processing Agreement

 2.1 Roles.
 For the purposes of Data Protection Laws, User is the Controller (or a Processor acting on behalf of its own controller) and Acodei is a Processor of User Personal Data.

 2.3 Instructions.
-Acodei will Process User Personal Data only on documented instructions from User, including with regard to transfers of User Personal Data to a third country or international organization, unless required to do so by applicable law.
-In such case, Acodei will inform User of that legal requirement before Processing, unless the law prohibits such information.
-GDPR.eu
+Acodei will process User Personal Data only on documented instructions from User, including with regard to transfers of User Personal Data to a third country or international organization, unless required to do so by applicable law.
+In such case, Acodei will inform User of that legal requirement before processing, unless the law prohibits such disclosure.

 2.4 User Responsibilities.
 User is responsible for: